VMC Member Position Description

 - Documenting systems and processes to ensure sustainability

-Candidates must be willing to serve a minimum of 360 hours (about 10 hours per week for approximately 10 months) beginning in February 2013.
+Candidates must be willing to serve a minimum of 300 hours (about 10 hours per week for approximately 8 months) beginning in April 2014.
 The majority of hours will be served during the regular business day (9am-5pm).
-Pro Bono Volunteer Managers will be allowed to take several weeks off throughout their service with prior notice, and flex their hours as long as the host agency’s needs and organizational timelines are met.
+VMC Members will be allowed to take several weeks off throughout their service with prior notice, and flex their hours as long as the host agency’s needs and organizational timelines are met.

 Candidate Skills, Capabilities, and Requirements